Apple–EU tax dispute

 On 9 January 2015, Apple informed the Commission (Note: Revealed when the EU Commission published its full COMMISSION DECISION (S.A 38373), page 42 section 2.5.7 Apple's new corporate structure in Ireland as of 2015.) that it closed its hybrid–Double Irish, base erosion and profit shifting (BEPS) tool.
 In Q1 2015, Apple restructured into a new Irish BEPS tool called the Capital Allowances for Intangible Assets (CAIA) tool, also called the Green Jersey.
 Apple's Q1 2015 restructuring required a 12 July 2016 restatement of Irish 2015 GDP, which increased it by 26.3 per cent (later revised to 34.4 per cent); the restatement was called "leprechaun economics", and led to new EU inquiries in 2017, and accusations in June 2018, that Ireland was the world's largest tax haven.

 Ireland's rejection of the EU Commission's "windfall" in back-taxes surprised some.

 On 15 July 2020, the European General Court ruled that the Commission "did not succeed in showing to the requisite legal standard" that Apple had received tax advantages from Ireland, and ruled in favour of Apple.

 The European Commission appealed the decision of the lower court before the European Court of Justice, the supreme court in matters of EU law.

 On 10 September 2024 the European Court of Justice set aside the judgment of the lower General Court, which previously overturned the Commission’s decision, by reasoning that it contained legal errors.
 The 2016 decision by the European Commission was fully reinstated in this final judgement.
-As a consequence Apple is ordered to pay €13 billion, in unpaid Irish taxes.
+As a consequence Apple was ordered to pay €13 billion in additional Irish taxes.